-At any rate, music entered my life very early and it was ongoing.
-In addition to priding himself as an Elvis impersonator, my dad played guitar.
-I always enjoyed it when he would pull it out of its case.
-It had a beat up leather cover with a bright pink velvet liner, worn only in one spot; it was antithetic to the case’s rough exterior.
+Consequently, music entered my life very early and it was ongoing.
+Once and a while my dad would let me sing into his microphone while he recorded me on his big fancy reel.
+I always liked it when he took out his guitar.
+Its home was a beat up leather case with bright pink velvet liner, antithetic to the case’s rough exterior.
+Somehow, when he opened up that case, it smelled like opportunity; it carried a scent that was old and new at the same time.
 And the guitar itself… a beautifully crafted instrument that had clearly been treasured for years.
-I can remember how shiny the gloss made it look, the duo toned wood of the body, ivory bridge and pearly fret markers.
-I liked the knob on it too and the embossed leather strap.
-When he opened up that case, somehow it smelled like opportunity; it smelled old and new at the same time.
-To hear him strum through the strings with his pick, casting a sound through the air – It was the closest I ever felt to him.
+I can remember how shiny the gloss made it, the duo toned wood of the body, dark trim, ivory bridge and pearly fret markers.
+Hearing him strum and pick his guitar, casting harmonious sounds through the air – It was the closest I ever felt to him.

-It was then that I learned how powerful music could be.
-Here was a man shackled by his inability to overcome himself, someone who had long lost the ability to draw anyone close.
-He had shut that door and put up those walls; he wasn’t letting anyone in.
-Yet here he was, singing of love, remorse, and desire.
-What I quickly figured out was that through Elvis and other rock & roll/country legends, my father could escape.
-Through their songs he could communicate things he otherwise couldn’t say.
-I remember being confused and outraged internally over the hypocrisy of it all.
-How can you talk about love in the songs you choose to sing to yourself, but not express it to your own family?
+And so it was at a young age that I learned how powerful music could be.
+My father is a man shackled by his inability to overcome himself; someone who has long lost the capacity to draw anyone near to the place where his insecurities and vulnerability might be exposed.
+He shut that door and built those walls; he isn’t letting anyone in.
+Yet there he was, singing of love, remorse, and desire.
+What I quickly figured out was that through music my father could escape.
+Through others’ songs he could communicate things he otherwise felt it impossible to say.
+I remember being confused by the paradox–How could he sing about love, but not express it to his family??

-But then… music does the same thing for me.
-It allows me to escape.
-It was, is, and will always be one of my favorite forms of communication.
+Nevertheless, music was, is, and will always be one of my favorite ways of escaping and communicating.
 Music is an art.
-And just like any other art form, it is there to say something, to convey some meaning, to reflect what someone was thinking or feeling.
-Music has the power to take me somewhere I would rather be, somewhere connected.
+And just like any other art form, it is there to say something, to convey some meaning, to reflect what someone was thinking, feeling, experiencing.
+Music has the power to take me somewhere I would rather be: somewhere connected.

-I want to listen to music that rips my heart out, throws it on the floor and buries it endlessly into the ground.
-I want to feel the chords bleeding through the air waves.
-I want a guitarist who sounds as though they’re making love to the notes echoing through their fingertips; a drummer who can entice me with their quick, subtle pulsations and yet demand sudden movement of my body with every loud bang, baNG, BANG!
-I want to feel in a song what I have felt my whole life; a song that makes me feel like I have been heard through someone else’s lyrics or melody.
-One that speaks every truth I’ve ever known.
+I get lost in music that rips my heart out, buries it endlessly into the ground only to pull it back out from the depths where it can finally feel free.
+When I’m listening to music, I want to feel the chords bleeding through the air waves.
+I want music to sound as though its player is making love to the notes echoing through their fingertips; music that entices me with its quick, subtle pulsations, yet demands sudden movement of my body with every loud bang, baNG, BANG!
+I want to feel in a song what I have felt my whole life; reassurance that I have been heard through someone else’s lyrics or melody.
+I cherish music that speaks every truth I’ve ever known.

 Music is like love.
-It’s constantly progressing, blending old and new elements.
+It is constantly progressing, blending old and new elements.
 At times it tries to mimic itself, giving way to monotony, leaving less room for spontaneity and creativity.
-Nevertheless, if you have an appreciation for a certain artist, predictability is not always a bad thing.
+Nevertheless, predictability is not always a bad thing.
 What was once your favorite song can be over played and begin to bore you.
-You may even grow sick of it.
-On the other hand, there are those songs you will never tire of hearing, no matter how many times you set them on repeat.
+You may even grow to detest it.
+On the other hand, there are those songs you will never tire of hearing, no matter how many times you play them on repeat.
 They will continue to take you everywhere you wanted to go and leave you breathless, heart pounding, yearning for more of the same.